-[Editor’s note: We welcome guest posts on this site.
-Today’s post by Tracy Coenen is an excellent post on the need for financial investigations in white-collar criminal cases.
+[Editor’s note: We rarely permit guest posts on this site.
+This post by Tracy Coenen is an exception.
+Tracy does an excellent job detailing the need for financial investigations in white-collar criminal cases.
 Forensic accountants are not just for criminal cases, however.
 Having the right investigator or financial investigator is equally important in civil fraud cases and asset recovery investigations.
-Brian Mahany]

 Post by Tracy Coenen